 Telephone: 01924 489736

-The government issued a new Keeping Children Safe in Education document on the 3rd of September 2018.
+The government issued a new draft Keeping Children Safe in Education document which will be published on the 2nd of September 2019.
 All staff are required to read and show they understand part one of this document.
-Hopton staff have been given the document and will be participating in tasks to show their understanding.
+Hopton staff will be given the document and will be participating in tasks to show their understanding.
 Hopton’s safeguarding policy is currently being updated to include all the changes from the government document.

 Safeguarding in school

 - Safeguarding is an item on the agenda of every staff meeting and governors meeting.
 A report is written for every governors meeting.